nasa-nccs-hpda/terragpu/README.md

 Python library to process and classify remote sensing imagery by means of GPUs and CPU parallelization for high performance and commodity base environments.

+We are currently working on tutorials and documentations.
+Feel to follow this repository for documentation updates and upcoming tutorials.

 [![DOI](https://zenodo.org/badge/295528915.svg)](https://zenodo.org/badge/latestdoi/295528915)
 ![Pipeline Status](https://github.com/nasa-cisto-ai/terragpu/actions/workflows/main.yml/badge.svg)